 And that’s it!
 Just repeat rows 2 and 3 until your piece is the desired size.
 Finish off and weave in ends

-Tips For Working the Floret Stitch
+Tips For Crocheting the Floret Stitch

 Make sure you are working the last stitches in the turning chains.
 They are easy to miss, especially that little ch 1 from row 2.
-I did it a couple times while I was crocheting this swatch.
+I did it a couple of times while I was crocheting this swatch.

 What are you going to make with this?
 A scarf, a baby blanket, an afghan made with cozy bulky yarn that you can snuggle under and drink a nice cup of steaming coffee… oh sorry I went off to dreamland there for a minute.